sahir-jaman/Aspect-based-sentiment-analysis-based-on-prince-hike-comments/README.md

-<h2> Dataset and some extra files are currently hidden for privacy perpous.
+<h2> Dataset and some extra files are currently hidden for privacy purpose.

 # sentiment output